Used (1989) Land Rover Range Rover Classic 185 HP | Old Timer

 Expensive

-A used Land Rover Range Rover Classic costs between £49,995 for the cheapest variant and £67,750 for the latest and most well-equipped model on AutoUncle.
+A used Land Rover Range Rover Classic costs between £30,000 for the cheapest variant and £67,750 for the most expensive model.

-Petrol is the only fuel type offered for the Land Rover Range Rover Classic.
-There are currently two cars available at an average price of £58,872.
+Petrol is the foremost fuel option for the Land Rover Range Rover Classic.

-The Land Rover Range Rover Classic faces stiff competition within its segment.
+The Land Rover Range Rover Classic has some competitors from the same segment.